jjaburke91/ArchieHands/README.md

 # Archie Hands
 Built with [Gatsby](https://www.gatsbyjs.org) and Github pages.

 DNS bought with GoDaddy for hosts archiehands.uk and ahdesign.uk.
-Website is only configured for the former.
+The latter redirects to the former.

+Everything in the ```assets``` folder is copied into the root of the gh-pages deployment (e.g. robots.txt).

 ## Develop